anetteee/ratattack/README.md

     var clipboard = new ClipboardJS('.btn');
 </script>

 Open Android studios and choose Open an existing Android Studio project.
-Navigate and choose the cloned projectc.
+Navigate and choose the cloned project.

 ## Compiling and running